iranzo/iranzo.github.io/content/2020-09-17-lego-t1-volskwagen-trailer.en.md

 lang: en
 ---

-I got some pieces that were part of a [Lego Volkswagen T1 🛒](https://www.amazon.es/dp/B00PGZP8HE?tag=redken-21) but couldn't make for the complete set (which I already owned), so I was checking what mods could I bould based on it, and best one, based on the amount of pieces was this one found on [rebrickable](https://rebrickable.com/mocs/MOC-46121/tobowski/caravan-camping-trailer-for-10220-t1-bus/).
+I got some pieces that were part of a [Lego Volkswagen T1 🛒](https://www.amazon.es/dp/B00PGZP8HE?tag=redken-21) but couldn't make for the complete set (which I already owned), so I was checking what mods I could build based on it, and best one, based on the amount of pieces was this one found on [Rebrickable](https://rebrickable.com/mocs/MOC-46121/tobowski/caravan-camping-trailer-for-10220-t1-bus/).

-As I found it to be a bit sad to leave the wheel, and some other elements outside I did some minor changes to expand the window are, so that I can add the courtains, lift a bit the sink so that I could put the foldable table there and put a sliding roof that can help to cover the area over the door, as well as adding a rear bumper.
+As I found it to be a bit sad to leave the wheel, and some other elements outside I did some minor changes to expand the window are, so that I can add the curtains, lift a bit the sink so that I could put the fold-able table there and put a sliding roof that can help to cover the area over the door, as well as adding a rear bumper.

-The pics bellow show some of the evolution from the original model in rebrickable to the changes I've incorporated, hope you enjoy them!
+The pics bellow show some of the evolution from the original model in Rebrickable to the changes I've incorporated, hope you enjoy them!

 <div class="elegant-gallery" itemscope itemtype="http://schema.org/ImageGallery">
 <figure itemprop="associatedMedia" itemscope itemtype="http://schema.org/ImageObject">